Rosetta Stone and Fluenz are language-learning resources that offer learners complete study solutions.

 What I don’t like about each platform:

-- The main units of the course get repetitive very quickly, and would probably be demoralizing after a while.
+- The main units of the course get repetitive very quickly, which would probably be demoralizing after a while.

-- There are no areas in the course itself which explore the cultural context of a language.
+- There are no areas in the core material that explore the cultural context of a language.

-- You’ll have to infer the meaning of content through the images as there are no explanations provided.
+- You’ll have to infer the meaning of content through images, as there are no explanations provided.
 This can make learning simple concepts unnecessarily frustrating.